Modeling holographic dark energy with particle and future horizons: Introduction

 In this paper we explore two different possibilities for the characteristic length, $L$, to be considered in the expression of the holographic dark energy density in order to establish which of the two options is a better candidate to describe this sector of the universe.
 As we will see later, the future horizon presents more similarities with the dark energy behavior in several aspects, being one of the most interesting that in this case the model admits a genuine big rip singularity (phantom scenario).
 It is interesting to have as final fate of the universe this scenario since is not ruled out by the observational data \cite{caldwell, des}.
 As shown in Ref. \cite{plhde}, the holographic dark energy models provide a good fit to the Planck data, besides the constrained value for the $c$-term appearing in the standard holographic formula for the energy density favors the phantom scenario.
 A more recent study revealed that within several holographic dark energy models, the future horizon case is the most favored by the observational data and exhibits an appropriate behavior at perturbative level since the growth of linear matter perturbations is also in agreement with observations \cite{holobs}.
 It is important to point out that if we consider the future horizon as dark energy model, we have an alleviation for the cosmological coincidence problem and on the other hand, the dark energy density becomes dominant over other possible components of the universe at late times.
 As we will see, for the particle horizon case the parameter state, $\omega$, can take positive values, therefore this characteristic length is less viable to describe the dark energy content of the universe.
-It is worthy to mention that some of the aforementioned results can be found in Ref. \cite{holo1}.\\
+It is worthy to mention that some of the aforementioned results can be found in Ref. \cite{holo1}.
+Then, our aim in this work is to study some of the consequences at thermodynamics level for both possibilities of the characteristic length considered as dark energy candidates.
+As we will see below, when the interaction between the dark matter and dark energy is allowed, despite the temperature for the dark energy sector has a positive value, the entropy production is always negative and this leads to thermodynamics inconsistencies; this result is independent of the election for the characteristic length.
+However, for the phantom regime (allowed in the future horizon) we observe that the positivity problem of temperature and entropy can be solved with the inclusion of chemical potential, as discussed in other works \cite{termo3, lima1, saridakis, cruzlepeodintsov}, but again the entropy has a decreasing behavior; this contradicts the second law, which seems to be obeyed by the universe at cosmic scales as shown in Ref. \cite{manu}.
+In the non interacting scenario the obtained results are similar with those obtained in standard cosmology (single fluid description).\\